 ClickHouse utilizes half cores for single-node queries and one replica of each shard for distributed queries by default.
 It could be tuned to utilize only one core, all cores of the whole cluster or anything in between.

 ClickHouse supports runtime code generation.
 The code is generated for every kind of query on the fly, removing all indirection and dynamic dispatch.
 Runtime code generation can be better when it fuses many operations together and fully utilizes CPU execution units.

 Custom API SQL HTTP / REST Command-line / Shell

 ClickHouses provides two types of parsers: a full SQL parser and a data format parser.
 It uses SQL parser for all types of queries and the data format parser only for INSERT queries.
 Beyond the query language, it provides multiple user interfaces, including HTTP interface, JDBC driver, TCP interface, command-line client, etc.

 ClickHouse has multiple types of table engines.
 The type of the table engine determines where the data is stored, concurrent level, whether indexes are supported and some other properties.
-The table engines that store data on disks include TinyLog and Log.
-The Memory engine stores data in memory and this table engine is mainly used for temporary tables with external query data.
-The data of Memory engine will disapper after the server is restarted.
+Key table engine family for production use is a MergeTree that allows for resilient storage of large volumes of data and supports replication.
+There's also a Log family for lightweight storage of temporary data and Distributed engine for querying a cluster.